 As she was heading out the door at the end of that second meal, the mother said, “I’ll host next week,” and our weekly potlucks were born.
 Soon the husband was able to conclude his job and came home permanently.
 We invited a third family to join us, then a fourth, and these four families became the core of a weekly sociable that has taken place for nearly a decade.

 |My potluck dishes|

 In the last year or so, the potlucks have grown as we've had more people join our circle.
-I think the most we've ever had over at one time was 23 (I now keep stacks of extra plates and bowls for potluck meals).
-We now have three separate families acting as hosts, so no one gets overwhelmed (or at least, no more often than once every three weeks).
+I think the most we've ever had over at one time was 35 (I now keep stacks of extra plates and bowls for potluck meals).
+We now have four separate families acting as hosts, so no one gets overwhelmed (at least not more than once a month).

 Sometimes we have to cancel for a week or even a month when schedules get busy, to resume when things are more settled.
 We’re fluid in our arrangements.
 Newcomers are always welcome – other neighbors, visiting friends and relatives, guests.
 With so many people, folding chairs and folding tables get passed around from house to house.
 Even so, often there aren't enough chairs to go around, but people are very good-natured about sitting on the couch balancing plates on their knees or eating standing up.

 I can't tell you how much these potlucks mean to me.
 To look around a crowded room, to listen to four or five conversations going on at once, to open with prayer, to see everyone pitch in to clean up ... even after nine years of this, it never gets old.

 As a result of these potlucks, we’ve been blessed to know these good people better than most neighbors ever get to know each other.
 We cheer each other’s victories, we mourn each other’s losses, we commiserate hard times, we laugh about good times.
 We celebrate birthdays and anniversaries and graduations.